Microsoft/azure-docs.tr-tr/articles/sql-data-warehouse/sql-data-warehouse-load-from-azure-data-lake-store.md

 CREATE MASTER KEY;

--- B (for Gen1): Create a database scoped credential -- IDENTITY: Pass the client id and OAuth 2.0 Token Endpoint taken from your Azure Active Directory Application -- SECRET: Provide your AAD Application Service Principal key.
+-- B (for service principal authentication): Create a database scoped credential -- IDENTITY: Pass the client id and OAuth 2.0 Token Endpoint taken from your Azure Active Directory Application -- SECRET: Provide your AAD Application Service Principal key.
 -- For more information on Create Database Scoped Credential: https://msdn.microsoft.com/library/mt270260.aspx

 CREATE DATABASE SCOPED CREDENTIAL ADLSCredential
 WITH
+    -- Always use the OAuth 2.0 authorization endpoint (v1)
     IDENTITY = '<client_id>@<OAuth_2.0_Token_EndPoint>',
     SECRET = '<key>'
 ;

--- B (for Gen2): Create a database scoped credential -- IDENTITY: Provide any string, it is not used for authentication to Azure storage.
+-- B (for Gen2 storage key authentication): Create a database scoped credential -- IDENTITY: Provide any string, it is not used for authentication to Azure storage.
 -- SECRET: Provide your Azure storage account key.